section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 You might also want to [dockerize](https://www.bezkoder.com/docker-compose-nodejs-mongodb/) your application and deploy it to [AWS](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-getstarted.html) or [Heroku](https://scotch.io/tutorials/how-to-deploy-a-node-js-app-to-heroku).

 The way we had structured the `schema` is suitable even for large applications.
-Let's take, for instance, an application with queries and mutations for `users`, `books`, `authors`, etc., we need to destructure all the mutations and queries in the `resolver` object inside the `schema/index.js` file.
+Let's take, for instance, an application with queries and mutations for `users`, `books`, `authors`, etc. First, we must destructure all the mutations and queries in the `resolver` object inside the `schema/index.js` file.

 Implementing with [Apollo GraphQL](https://www.apollographql.com/docs/apollo-server/) is yet another option we have.